 We discover, develop and intend to commercialize drugs for the treatment of neurological and endocrine-related diseases and disorders.
-Our product candidates address some of the largest pharmaceutical markets in the world, including endometriosis, stress-related disorders, pain, diabetes, insomnia, and other neurological and endocrine-related diseases and disorders.
+Our product candidates address some of the largest pharmaceutical markets in the world, including endometriosis, tardive dyskinesia, uterine fibroids, stress-related disorders, pain, diabetes, insomnia, and other neurological and endocrine-related diseases and disorders.
 To date, we have not generated any revenues from the sale of products.
 We have funded our operations primarily through private and public offerings of our common stock and payments received under research and development collaboration agreements.
-We are developing certain products with corporate collaborators and intend to rely on existing and future collaborators to meet funding requirements.
+While we independently develop many of our product candidates, we have entered into collaborations for several of our programs, and intend to rely on existing and future collaborators to meet funding requirements.
 We expect to generate future operating cash flow losses as product candidates are advanced through the various stages of clinical development.
-As of December 31, 2011, we had an accumulated deficit of \$724.7 million and expect to incur operating cash flow losses for the foreseeable future, which may be greater than losses in prior years.
+As of December 31, 2012, we had an accumulated deficit of \$719.7 million and expect to incur operating cash flow losses for the foreseeable future, which may be greater than losses in prior years.
 We currently have eleven programs in various stages of research and development, including six programs in clinical development.
-While we independently develop several of our product candidates, we have entered into collaborations for six of our programs.
-Our lead clinical development program, elagolix, is a drug candidate for the treatment of endometriosis and uterine fibroids that is partnered with Abbott.
+Our lead clinical development program, elagolix, is a drug candidate for the treatment of endometriosis and uterine fibroids that is partnered with AbbVie Inc. (AbbVie), a spinoff of Abbott Laboratories that was completed in January 2013.